Par4All/par4all/examples/P4A_accel/Hyantes/README.txt

   make run_cuda : build first if needed, then run the CUDA parallel program

+    Do not forget to have the CUDA runtime correctly installed.
+LD_LIBRARY_PATH should contain at least the location of CUDA runtime library.

   make display_cuda : build first if needed, run if needed, then display the output of the CUDA parallel version with gnuplot